comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

-{% docs column__is_new_agreement %}
+{% docs column__is_signup %}

-True if the billing agreement did not exist before and this is the first version of it.
+True if this is the first version of the agreement which has status, subscribed product, preferences and loyalty level.

+{% enddocs %}

+{% docs column__has_first_delivery %}

+True if this version of the agreement was valid at the time the customer had their first delivery.

 {% enddocs %}